Upward planar drawings with two slopes: Variable embedding

+Lastly, we show that changing the order of $e$ and $e_v$ at $v$ is possible only when the case above applies where the order of $e$ and $e_u$ at $u$ can be changed.
+To begin with, note that $e_v$ cannot be a bridge, since~$G$ is a single-source digraph.
+Hence, we would need to flip again a digraph $G'$ that contains~$e_v$ and that is enclosed by $f$ and $f'$.
+Such $G'$ would imply a split pair $\set{w', v}$, where, however, $w'$ would also serve as split pair $\set{w', u}$ as in \cref{fig:singleSource}~(b).

+Since we can check whether $e_u$ is a bridge or find a suitable $w$ with a single traverse of $f$, the claim on the running time holds. \end{proof}

-With the characterisation from \cref{clm:singleSource:characterisation}, we can check whether every bad edge can be fixed and if so, perform the necessary flips.
-Since split components to flip may be nested, executing simply one flip after the other could be costly.
+From \cref{clm:singleSource:fixBadEdge}, we get that an upward plane single-source digraph admits an upward planar 2-slope drawing (possibly for a different upward planar embedding) if every bad edge can be fixed.
+We may thus check every bad edge and perform the necessary flips.
+Since digraphs to flip may be nested, executing simply one flip after the other could be costly.
 We now show how to keep the running time linear.

-\begin{theorem} Let $G$ be an upward planar single-source digraph with $n$ vertices.
-An upward planar 2-slope drawing of $G$ can be computed in $\Oh(n)$ time, if one exists. \end{theorem} \begin{proof} First, compute an upward planar embedding of $G$ with the algorithm of Bertolazzi \etal~\cite{BDMT98} in $\Oh(n)$ time.
-Second, traverse the boundary of every face to identify all bad edges in $\Oh(n)$ time.
-Third, for each bad edge $e = (u, v)$ with respect to a face $f$, check whether it can be repaired with the condition of \cref{clm:singleSource:characterisation}.
-If this is the case, mark the respective $w$ as the beginning and $u$ as the end of a split component.
-This can be done by a simple traversal of $f$.
-Since by \cref{clm:singleSource:twoBadEdges} any face contains at most two bad edges, this step takes also only $\Oh(n)$ time.
+\begin{theorem} Let~$G$ be an upward planar single-source digraph with $n$ vertices.
+An upward planar 2-slope drawing of $G$ can be computed in $\Oh(n)$ time, if one exists. \end{theorem} \begin{proof} As noted above, we may assume that~$G$ does not contain a leaf.
+A linear-time algorithm to compute an upward planar 2-slope drawing of~$G$ then works as follows.
+First, compute an upward planar embedding of~$G$ with the algorithm of Bertolazzi \etal~\cite{BDMT98} in~$\Oh(n)$ time.
+Second, to identify all bad edges in~$\Oh(n)$ time it suffices to traverse the boundary of each face since every bad edge is bad with respect to exactly one face.
+Third, for each bad edge~$e = (u, v)$ with respect to a face~$f$, check whether it can be repaired with \cref{clm:singleSource:fixBadEdge}.
+To keep track of where we have to flip the edge order at vertices, we use two types of markers.
+A green marker at a vertex~$x$ indicates that the outgoing edges of~$x$ should be swapped and that both incoming and outgoing edges of the vertices ``above''~$x$ should be reversed.
+We thus mark~$u$ green if~$e$ can be repaired because the respective edge~$e_u$ is a bridge and we mark~$w$ green if~$e$ can be repaired because of a respective split pair~$\set{w, u}$.
+Furthermore, we mark~$e$ red to tells us to stop reversing edge orders.
+Both the check and the marking can be done in~$\Oh(\abs{f})$ time.
+Since by \cref{clm:singleSource:twoBadEdges} any face contains at most two bad edges, this step takes overall also only~$\Oh(n)$ time.